lucasjellema/tech-radar-prototype2/development-log.md

 - generate technology objects from scraped data: name, vendor, description, logo: https://www.capterra.com/database-management-software/
 - option to define "Others" sector and ring - when set, any blip not assigned to a ring or sector is assigned to the Others ring or sector and can then be displayed

-- show date (such as timestamp rating) as input date/time or as read only with property format

 - handle upload data:
   - overwrite
-  - add new (object type, rating type, template, objects, ratings, viewpoint) - no updating existing
-  - merge: create new blips and ratings for uploaded ones when colliding (AND some form of change between rating objects?)
-          - update existing objects with uploaded ones
+  - merge:  update existing objects with uploaded ones
           - take the most recently changed object

 - define viewpoint.template.blip.opacity and apply when drawing blips; radarBlips.js - line 429 (currently hard code 0.4)